 The ideal serving temperature for Doux champagne is between 7°C and 10°C. The most famous champagne with this dosage is Veuve Clicquot Rich and Rich Rosé.
 One special feature with the Veuve Clicquot Rich series, Moët & Chandon ICE series and the newly released Piper-Heidsieck Riviera is that they are exclusively made with the goal to be enjoyed over ice.

-The Champagne Houses behind the ‘On ICE’ champagnes has collaborated with skilled mixologists to select the different ingredients that can be used to enhance the champagne.
-The ‘On ICE’ champagnes can be served with ingredients such as ginger, lime, mint leaves, celery, pineapple, grapefruit, cucumber, pepper and red fruits like strawberries and raspberries.
+The Champagne Houses behind the sweet ‘On ICE’ champagnes has collaborated with skilled mixologists to select the different ingredients that can be used to enhance the tasting experience.
+The sweet ‘On ICE’ champagnes can be served with ingredients such as ginger, lime, mint leaves, celery, pineapple, grapefruit, cucumber, pepper and red fruits like strawberries and raspberries.

 SHARE THIS PAGE